Protocol Summary

 These are ERC-4626 compliant vaults where users, known as Liquidity Providers (LPs), can deposit a single underlying asset.
 A key feature is the asynchronous nature of deposits and redemptions.
 LPs submit requests which are queued and processed at the end of each epoch, mitigating risks like front-running and enabling gas-efficient batch operations.

-Curators and Intents
+Strategists and Intents

-Internal States Orchestrator
+Internal State Orchestrator

 Acting as the protocol's "brain," this contract is triggered periodically by an external keeper.
-It reads the state of all vaults, including current portfolios and new curator intents.
+It reads the state of all vaults, including current portfolios and new manager intents.
 It then calculates fees, processes pending deposits and redemptions to determine the new total assets for each vault, and computes the required trades to align all vault portfolios with their target intents.
 Finally, it aggregates these trades into a single, net list of buy and sell orders for the entire protocol.

 Liquidity Orchestrator

-This contract is the protocol's execution engine.
-It takes the aggregated trade orders from the Internal States Orchestrator and executes them using a system of modular Execution Adapters.
-It manages a central pool of the protocol's underlying asset, allowing it to net out trades across all vaults before interacting with external markets.
-It also maintains a liquidity buffer to absorb slippage.
+It then executes trades via modular Execution Adapters, manages a central pool of the protocol's underlying asset (netting across vaults before external markets), and maintains a liquidity buffer for slippage.
 Once rebalancing is complete, it finalizes the epoch by settling the queued deposit and redemption requests in the respective vaults.
+This design keeps execution scalable without giving up verifiability.

 Adapters and Registries